i05nagai/memorandum/language/english_speaking.md

     * we've got two people out sick so we're short-handed today
     * Some hospitals are so short-handed that doctors have to work 20-hour shifts.
     * The state's crackdown on illegal immigration has left farmers short-handed.
-* supervise
-* supervision
-    * the act of watching a person or activity and making certain that everything is done correctly, safely, etc.
 * outage
     * The radio news reported power outages affecting 50 homes.
     * the outage began